radiovisual/cheatsheets/node.md

 #### Run ES6 in node

-To run ES6 code in Node.js:
+To run ES6 code in version of Node < v6:

 1. Make sure babel is installed
 `$ npm install -g babel`